 - Transcript setting changes may not be applied to files that are already in progress at the time of the change.
 A transcript review may be necessary after the file is complete.

-Please note: Transcription Settings are a project setting and not a user setting.
-Any changes you make will be applied to your project and could impact other users!
+Please note: Transcription Settings are a project-level setting and not a user-level setting.
+Any changes you make will be applied to your entire project and could impact other users.

-To view your project's current transcriptions settings click Settings followed by Transcription Settings.
+To view your project's current transcription settings click Settings followed by Transcription Settings.